User Stories Mapping

 User stories mapping is a technique that we believe helps to better understand a product backlog.
 The story map is a matrix of epics broken into backlog items.

-In ScrumDesk such map is used by product owners to manage all requirements, either complete or incomplete.
+In ScrumDesk such a map is used by product owners to manage all requirements, either complete or incomplete.
 This way she can have a great overview of product development status.

 How to work with story map

 The first row of the user story map displays your epics.
-Additional rows contain backlog items assigned to particular epic.
+Additional rows contain backlog items assigned to a particular epic.

-To add new epic click the button ADD NEW EPIC displayed at the end of epics row or press + in the top menu.
+To add a new epic click the button ADD NEW EPIC displayed at the end of epics row or press + in the top menu.